nicotine-plus/nicotine-plus/doc/DOWNLOADS.md

 ## macOS

 ### Official Builds (Catalina/10.15 and newer)

-NOTE: If you are running macOS Monterey, the stable version is currently non-functional.
-You need to use the Nicotine+ development version until the next stable release is ready in early December.
-Download the development version [here](TESTING.md#macos-catalina1015-and-newer).

 A stable macOS installer for Nicotine+ is available on macOS version 10.15 (Catalina) and newer.